 You’d think that the most copied people have lots of copiers for a reason, right?
 Do not follow the crowd.
 Before you delve neck deep into the ‘ Copy People’ part, keep an eye out for a trader to copy.
 It’s intuitive to sort by ‘most copied’ and blindly copy the top results.
 But the reality is that most people on eToro are complete beginners and don’t really know what they are doing.
 If a few people copy a trader for the wrong reasons, that trader can quickly ‘go viral’ with exponentially more copiers following suit without thinking for themselves.
 The one below is an example:

 Furthermore, try not to engage in over-trading.
-It’s incredibly tempting to keep checking how much you’ve made or lost every few hours, but emotions will cloud your better judgement and lead to tinkering.
+It’s incredibly tempting to keep checking how much you’ve made or lost every few hours, but emotions will cloud your better judgment and lead to tinkering.